saulhazelius/ML_ronin/README.md

 * Python connection to SQL database
 ### 1.4 Exercises 2
 * Convert functions to lambda functions
+* Read a file and create a list of lines length
 * Evaluate NumPy array operations
 ### 1.5 Evaluation
 ### 1.6 Project